 - Information that is deemed to be confidential in accordance with the North Carolina Public Records Act

-Sensitive data also includes any information that is protected by University policy from unauthorized access.
+Sensitive information also includes any information that is protected by University policy from unauthorized access.
 This information must be restricted to those with a legitimate business need for access.
 Examples of sensitive information may include, but are not limited to, some types of research data (such as research data that is personally identifiable or proprietary), public safety information, financial donor information, information concerning select agents, system access passwords, information security records, and information file encryption keys.

 If further clarification is required, please contact the Information Security Office at firstname.lastname@example.org or 445-9393 and we will facilitate any necessary clarification in collaboration with the office of University Counsel.